Is Warsaw Safe at Night?

 Emergency Numbers

-It is always a good idea to have emergency numbers handy when traveling to a new city.
-In Warsaw, the emergency contact numbers are:
+It is always a good idea to write down emergency contact numbers when heading into a new city.
+Emergency Contact in Warsaw is:

 Final Thoughts